jayson1200/mammo-flamingo/README.md

-Improving Vision-Language Models ability in medical domain specialization explicitly for breast cancer.
+Enhancing Vision-Language Models for Specialized Medical Tasks: A Focus on Breast Cancer Diagnosis Detection and Analysis